šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 When S, E, and T couple strongly enough, the universe transitions from symmetry to structure.

-The universe begins when Spin, Electrolysis, and Temperature lock into resonance inside gravity.
+The universe begins when Spin, Electro‑field dynamics, and Temperature lock into resonance inside gravity.

 The universe evolves through resonant cycles, not linear decay.